Etherpod/Ship-Enhancements/README.md

 - **Medkit**: Prevents you from healing inside the ship.
 Marshmallows might end up being your only way to regain health.
 - **Single-Use Tractor Beam**: Turns off the ship's tractor beam after you enter the ship for the first time.
 If you leave without your suit, you might have trouble getting back in again.
 - **Air/Water Auto Roll**: Lets you fly around upside down in air and water, which is really confusing when paired with no ship gravity.
 Also makes it easier to land on walls, if you wanted to do that.
-- **Ship Friction**: Essentially makes your ship a block of ice that will slide anywhere on anything.
 - **Fluid Prevention**: Makes it possible for fluids to enter your ship.
 Make sure your suit is on before you start flying around underwater.
 - **Hazard Prevention**: Makes it possible for outside hazards to injure you inside the ship.
 Don't fly too close to the sun!
 - **Lock-on**: Removes your ability to lock on to objects.
 You may find it difficult to use autopilot with this enabled.